These rules were last updated on May 29, 2010

 Competition Levels

-3. Members who begin a year competing at a given level, or enter a given level during the course of the year, may not move to a lower level until the end of the calendar year.
+4. Members who begin a year competing at a given level, or enter a given level during the course of the year, may not move to a lower level until the end of the competition year.
+Under extraordinary circumstances, members may be moved to a lower level at the discretion of the Competition Committee.

 Good Taste

-Format of Projection Entries
+Format of Entries

 3. All images must be saved in JPEG format with a .jpg extension